Military reveals hundreds of cases of harmful sexual behaviour in ranks

 Statistics Canada defines sexual assault as unwanted sexual touching, sexual attacks and sexual activity to which the victim is unable to consent.
 Unwanted touching was, by far, the most common complaint of the respondents.

-“Harmful sexual behaviour is a real problem in our institution,” Gen. Vance told reporters as the report was released last year.
+“Harmful sexual behaviour is a real problem in our institution,” Gen. Vance told reporters when the report was released last year.
 “We know it, we’re trying to tackle it head on.”

-“I am more motivated than ever to eliminate this behaviour and the perpetrators from our ranks,” Gen. Vance said, “because this survey shows some people were victimized after I launched Operation Honour, after I gave an order to every member of the Canadian Armed Forces that this behaviour had to stop.”
+“I am more motivated than ever to eliminate this behaviour and the perpetrators from our ranks,” he said, “because this survey shows some people were victimized after I launched Operation Honour, after I gave an order to every member of the Canadian Armed Forces that this behaviour had to stop.”

 Women in the armed forces were four times more likely than their male counterparts to say they had been sexually assaulted over the past year.
 And more than 27 per cent of military women said they had been assaulted at least once since starting their careers.